prominence-eosc/docs/sidecar-tasks.md

   nav: "docs"
 ---

-Sidecar tasks are tasks which run in parallel to the standard tasks.
+Sidecar tasks are tasks within a job which run in parallel to the standard tasks.
 A job can contain one or more optional sidecar tasks which will run until they complete or until the standard tasks complete, at which point the sidecar tasks will be killed.
 Sidecar tasks are run in a different container to the main task(s) but have access to the same filesystem.